poladinesh/poladinesh.github.io/CKA.md

 systemctl daemon-reload
 service etcd restart
 service kube-apiserver start

-when etcd restores from backup it creates a initializes a new cluster configuration and configures the members of the etcd as new members of the new cluster.
+When etcd restores from backup it creates a initializes a new cluster configuration and configures the members of the etcd as new members of the new cluster.

 This prevents the new members from accidentally joining the existing cluster

 Also specify the following certs for authentication: